leenasmushrooms/web/src/pages/products/index.md

     temperature for approximately 1.5 weeks.
 For extended storage, placing it in the fridge allows preservation for up to 2.5 months."'
 main:
-  heading: Grow Room (Individual mushroom Grow Kit)
+  heading: Grow room® (Individual mushroom Grow Kit)
   description: >

+    Inoculation (adding seed to the bed ) and spawn running are the difficult phases of mushroom growing , this sets people off from mushroom farming , we do that for you .

     Introducing our Mushroom Grow Kit – a convenient and organic solution that includes everything you need for successful cultivation.
 From spawn to nutrient-rich medium, it's designed for an easy and fruitful mushroom growing experience.

-    Inoculation (adding seed to the bed ) and spawn running are the difficult phases of mushroom growing , this sets people off from farming , we do that for you .
     We inoculate the bed , ensure a healthy spawn run , and send you our mini Grow room® .
 All you have to do is Keep the Grow room in a cool place away from sunlight and sprinkle some water and harvest and use the freshest mushroom straight from your own Grow room.
   image1:
     alt: Mushroom Grow kit -Grow room®
     image: /img/grow-room1.png
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Mushroom Grow room with half grown mushrooms
     image: /img/grow-room2.png
   image3:
     alt: Coffee beans